-Every employee can report Near-miss injuries and thus draw attention to dangers.
-The employee is also involved in preparing risk assessments and has a certain say in such matters.
+Every employee is encouraged to report Near-miss injuries and thus draw attention to unsafe situations, unsafe behavior, hazardous or dangerous circumstances.
+Employees are also involved in preparing risk assessments and may have an impact on the content of these analysis.